apple/GCGC/README.md

 ---
 ### Note:
-The following files are still being documented.

-- src/parse_log_file.py -> Correct, but improved documentation will be coming soon, to improve experience.
+The following file will have documentation improvements to make improvements easier:
-- src/graphing/allocation_rate.py
+- src/parse_log_file.py